 - 1. A course size not meeting the Grayson College minimum (14 students) must be approved by the Vice President of Instruction prior to the first day of class. - 2.
 Grayson College courses offered as dual credit / concurrent, regardless of where they are taught, follow the same college calendar to the extent possible, syllabus requirements, course outline, grading procedure, and other instructional and evaluative policies and procedures. - 3.
 Letter grades are given in accordance with policies printed in the College Catalog.
 Numerical grades will be provided to the high school counselor for midterm and final grades. - 4.
 Students will have access to the Grayson College's Students Rights and Responsibilities FLD (Local) Grade Appeal Process Policy. - 5.
-Dual credit / concurrent students may withdraw (drop) from a course(s) and receive a grade of "W" at any time during the semester on/prior to Grayson College official deadline specified in the college calendar located on the college's website.
-Please see Appendix D for the 2024-2025 Academic Calendar.
+Dual credit / concurrent students may withdraw (drop) from a course(s) and receive a grade of "W" at any time during the semester on or prior to the Grayson College official deadline specified in the College calendar located on the College's website.
+Please see Appendix D for the 2025-2026 Academic Calendar.
 It is the student's responsibility to officially withdraw from a course or verify that the instructor initiated the withdrawal procedure.
-The District retains the right to drop a student from the dual/concurrent credit class if such student is assigned to the Discipline Alternative Education Program.
+The District retains the right to drop a student from the dual / concurrent credit class if such student is assigned to the Discipline Alternative Education Program.
 Students should contact their instructor and high school counselor if they wish to drop a course.

 XIV.
-Tuition/Fees and Funding
+Tuition/Fees and Funding to Financial Aid for Swift Transfer (FAST)

-1. The cost of tuition and fees will be based on the current Grayson College tuition and fee schedule for eligible dual credit / concurrent courses.
+- 1. The cost of tuition and fees will be based on the current Grayson College tuition and fee schedule for eligible dual credit courses. - 2.
+Financial Aid for Swift Transfer (FAST)